AusClimateService/npcp/reports/phase1/phase1_report.md

 The differences between those rank matched bins represents the model bias.

 > I think there's some weighted averaging here I'm missing.
-> Is QME multiplicative for precipiation?
+> Is QME multiplicative for precipitation?

 To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each ranked bin is applied to the target data